hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 executable code to dynamically generate a response to send back.
 Or it might send a response indicating some kind of error situation.
+In our discussion and examples, the web server will respond only with static files.

 ##Web Pages
+A web page is a document written in HTML
+(Hypertext Markup Language)
-A web page is a document written in HTML and retrieved over HTTP (via an HTTP request initiated by the client, and an
+and retrieved over HTTP (via an HTTP request initiated by the client, and an
 HTTP response devlivered by the server).
-A web page is loaded the same whether you type the URL in manually, open a shortcut or bookmark, or click on a link pointing to the page.
+A web page is retrieved and loaded in the browser in the same manner whether you type the URL in manually, open a shortcut or bookmark, or click on a link pointing to the page.